 “The Kill Team/WWII – My Father the War Photographer” is a true story about my father.

 “Self Portrait: THE CHEATIN’ KIND” 18″ x 24″ Mixed media with collage

 “Losing Things: A Self Portrait” is an autobiographical story in progress.
 Chapters 1-4 have been published so far.
 Updates are published every two-three months.

-Andy Galloway just completed his Master of Film degree from University of North Texas.
+Andy Galloway just completed his Master of Documentary Production and Studies degree from University of North Texas.
 He is a former student at Trinity Christian Academy, Addison, Texas (Class of ’88).